clirdlf/ndsa.org/meetings.md

 ## Digital Preservation 2017

 Digital Preservation is the NDSA’s major meeting and conference—open to members and non-members alike—focusing on digital stewardship and preservation, data curation, and related issues.
-This year, it will be held in Pittsburgh, Pennsylvania, October 25-26, 2017.
+This year, it will be held in Pittsburgh, Pennsylvania, October 25-26, 2017, immediately following the [DLF Forum](https://www.diglib.org/forums/2017forum/).

 ### Call for Planning Committee Volunteers